simonmichael/hledger/hledger/doc/commands.m4.md

 one whose description is most similar to STR, and is most recent.
 STR should contain at least two characters.
 If there is no similar-enough match, no transaction will be shown.

-With `--new`, for each FILE being read, hledger reads (and writes) a special .FILE.seen file in the same directory, containing the latest transaction date(s) that were seen last time FILE was read.
+With `--new`, for each FILE being read, hledger reads (and writes) a special .latest.FILE file in the same directory, containing the latest transaction date(s) that were seen last time FILE was read.
 When this file is found, only transactions with newer dates (and new transactions on the latest date) are printed.
 This is useful for ignoring already-seen entries in import data, such as downloaded CSV files.
 Eg:
 ```console
 $ hledger -f bank1.csv print --new
 # shows transactions added since last print --new on this file
 ```
-It assumes that only same-or-newer-dated transactions are added to FILE, and that the order of same-date transactions remains stable.
+This assumes that transactions added to FILE always have same or increasing dates, and that transactions on the same day do not get reordered.

 The print command also supports
 [output destination](#output-destination)